 Okay, so with these things in mind.
-Let’s look at how to diet for fat loss using the three most effective strategies for getting downright ripped in the most easy and enjoyable way possible:
+Let’s look at how to diet for fat loss using the three most effective strategies for getting a downright aesthetic physique in the most easy and enjoyable way possible:

 Strategy #1: Counting Your Calories And Macros

-No skill that I’ve ever learned, has been as valuable as counting my calories and macros for fat loss.
+No skill that I’ve ever learned, has been as valuable as counting my calories and macros in order to lose fat.

 Sure, learning this skill takes a bit of practice, but it’s an important skill to have if you want to get a ripped physique in a very predictable and enjoyable way.

-Most importantly, this skill is what sets the ground pillar for the upcoming dieting strategies we’ll discuss in this article.
+Most importantly though, this skill is what sets the ground pillar for the upcoming dieting strategies we’ll discuss in this article.